Meier Tzelniker

-Meier Tzelniker (1 January 1894 – 8 October 1980) was a Yiddish-speaking actor born in Hotin County, Romania.
-He appeared mainly in Yiddish theatre, but was sometimes a character actor in English-language plays and films, such as It Always Rains On Sunday (1947) and Expresso Bongo (1959).
+Meier Tzelniker (1 January 1894 – 8 October 1980) was a Romanian-British actor.
+He appeared mainly in Yiddish theatre, but was sometimes a character actor in English-language plays and films.

 Biography

-Meier Tzelniker was born in Hotin-Bessarabia, Romania, the son of a yeast manufacturer.
-Meier was a boy chorister in a synagogue when he got his first stage role in Yiddish theatre, and toured eastern Europe with a Yiddish theatre company.
+Tzelniker was born and raised in the city of Hotin, located in the Bessarabia Governorate of the Russian Empire (present-day Chernivtsi Oblast, Ukraine), the son of a Romanian Jewish yeast manufacturer.
+He was a boy chorister in a synagogue when he got his first stage role in Yiddish theatre, and toured eastern Europe with a Yiddish theatre company.
+He studied at the Odesa Oblast Academic Drama Theater, and spent three years acting in Russia.
+He emigrated to London in 1927, co-founding the Yiddish National Theater Company.